 ■ It needs to understand it can't do anything to improve government if it can't win general elections.

 In Kentucky, the Tea Party elitists' intent to sabotage McConnell is another incredibly stupid mistake.

-At issue: Jan.
+Jan.
 23 Herald-Leader article, "Tea Party groups plot defeat of McConnell; super PAC might join ouster effort"